Introduction to Info Source

 Responsibilities

-Under the terms of its Letters Patent and of the Crossing Agreement, WDBA is responsible for carrying out the obligations of the Crossing Authority as a party to the Crossing Agreement and to construct, and / or operate the Gordie Howe International Bridge project.
+Under the terms of its Letters Patent and of the Crossing Agreement, WDBA is responsible for carrying out the obligations of the Crossing Authority as a party to the Crossing Agreement and to construct, and/or operate the Gordie Howe International Bridge project.

-WDBA’s mission is to construct and / or operate the Gordie Howe International Bridge project, alone or together, with one or more governmental authorities, and to do so directly or under one or more public-private partnership agreements (P3 Agreements) with one or more private sector partners procured through a competitive procurement process as contemplated by the Crossing Agreement.
+WDBA’s mission is to construct and/or operate the Gordie Howe International Bridge project, alone or together, with one or more governmental authorities, and to do so directly or under one or more public-private partnership agreements (P3 Agreements) with one or more private-sector partners procured through a competitive procurement process as contemplated by the Crossing Agreement.

 Governing legislation: WDBA is a non-parent Crown corporation established by Letters Patent pursuant to ss.29(1) of the International Bridges and Tunnels Act.
 It is a Schedule III, Part I parent Crown corporation under Part X of the Financial Administration Act (FAA).